A deeper look into systemic abuses of power, their causes, and the ways people can keep themselves and others safe

 5. New Orleans police officer Henry Hollins who allegedly kept a “sex kit” (including used condoms) in his police car and was charged with kidnapping a woman in 2009, taking her to a warehouse and raping her.

 A February 2009 study of West Virginia traffic stops indicates that racial profiling is alive and well in police departments.
-Its results indicate that Blacks were 1.64 times more likely to get stopped simply because of their race.
-The same study indicates that Hispanics were 1.48 times more likely to be stopped.
-An Arizona study from the years 2006-2007 indicates much the same, specifically that Blacks and Hispanics were stopped much more frequently on all highways under scrutiny.
+Its results indicate that African Americans were 1.64 times more likely to get stopped simply because of their race.
+The same study indicates that Latinos were 1.48 times more likely to be stopped.
+An Arizona study from the years 2006-2007 indicates much the same, specifically that African Americans and Latinos were stopped much more frequently on all highways under scrutiny.

-Court decisions have indicated that officers are more likely to perceive threats where there are not necessarily any from Black and Hispanic citizens simply because of past experience.
+Court decisions have indicated that officers are more likely to perceive threats where there are not necessarily any from African American and Latino citizens simply because of past experience.
 The result of a discovery request in Floyd v.
-City of New York-2008 determined that “a significant number of stops resulted in the use of physical force by the NYPD.
+City of New York-2008 determined that, “a significant number of stops resulted in the use of physical force by the NYPD.
 Of those stops, a disproportionate number of Blacks and Latinos had physical force used against them.

 Between 2005 and mid-2008, 17 percent of Whites, compared to 24 percent of Blacks and Latinos, had physical force used against them during NYPD-initiated encounters,” and that, “of the cumulative number of stops made during the three and one-half year period, only 2.6 percent resulted in the discovery of a weapon or contraband.